 Cabinet Items £m n/a Corporate and Democratic Services to be grouped within the Transformation and Resources Directorate where Direct management control for these areas lies 4.639 n/a The Anti-Social Behaviour team is part of the Families and Well Being Directorate - Children and Young People and the budget has therefore been transferred from Housing and community safety.
 0.569 n/a Quality Assurance and Family Group Conferencing have been transferred from Specialist Services in Children and Young People to the Joint Safeguarding unit where direct management control lies.
 1.396 n/a A support post has also been transferred from Transformation and Resources to the Chief Executive's Directorate.
-0.037 n/a A number of training and legal posts have been transferred from Children and Young People to Transformation and Resources 0.353 n/a Transfer of staffing budgets from DASS in Families & Wellbeing to Financial Services within Transformation & Resources 0.170 n/a Transfer from Transformation and Resources to Chief Executive for Community Engagement 0.025 n/a Realigning of the call centre recharge relating to the new garden waste service from Environment & Regulation to Transformation and change.
+0.037 n/a A number of training and legal posts have been transferred from Children and Young People to Transformation and Resources 0.353 n/a Transfer of staffing budgets from DASS in Families & Wellbeing to Financial Services within Transformation & Resources 0.170 n/a Transfer from T&R to Chief Executive.
+Funding for Community Engagement.
+0.025 n/a Realigning of the call centre recharge relating to the new garden waste service from Environment & Regulation to Transformation and change.
 0.009 n/a Transfer of staffing budgets from DASS in Families & Wellbeing to CYP.
-0.010 OVERALL IMPACT OF THESE DECISIONS 0.0
+0.010 n/a Transfer of 2 Constituency Committee Posts to Chief Executive from CYP.
+0.095 n/a Transfer of budget from Waste & Environment Service Area to create new roles to lead Constituency Committees.
+0.042 n/a Staff transfer from CYPD to Financial services following recent 0.044 restructure.
+OVERALL IMPACT OF THESE DECISIONS 0.0